Healthy Families Act

 What is the Current Status of the Bill?

-The Healthy Families Act was reintroduced in the 113th Congress on March 20, 2013 in the House by Representative Rosa DeLauro (D-CT) and in the Senate by Senator Tom Harkin (D-IA).
+The Healthy Families Act was reintroduced in the 113th Congress on March 20, 2013, in the House of Representatives by Rep. Rosa DeLauro (D-CT) and in the Senate by Sen. Tom Harkin (D-IA).

 For more information, please contact email@example.com.